Unilever: 2001–2010

 In 2001, Unilever split into two divisions: one for foods and one for home and personal care.
-In the UK, it merged its Lever Brothers and Elida Faberge businesses as Lever Faberge in January 2001.
+In the UK, it merged its Lever Brothers and Elida Fabergé businesses as Lever Fabergé in January 2001.

-In 2003, Unilever announced the strategic decision to sell off the Dalda brand in both India and Pakistan.
-In 2003, Bunge Limited acquired the Dalda brand from Hindustan Unilever Limited for reportedly under Rs 100 crore.
+In 2003, Unilever announced the sale of the Dalda brand in both India and Pakistan.
+In 2003, Bunge Limited acquired the Dalda brand from Hindustan Unilever Limited for reportedly under Rs 1 billion.
 On 30 March 2004, Unilever Pakistan accepted an offer of Rs.
 1.33 billion for the sale of its Dalda brand and related business of edible oils and fats to the newly incorporated company Dalda Foods (Pvt.)
 Limited.

-In 2002, the company sold its specialty oils and fats division, known as Loders Croklaan, for RM814 million (€218.5 million) to IOI Corporation, a Kuala Lumpur, Malaysia-based oil palm company.
+In 2002, the company sold its speciality oils and fats division, known as Loders Croklaan, for RM814 million (€218.5 million) to IOI Corporation, a Kuala Lumpur, Malaysia–based oil palm company.
 As part of the deal, the Loders Croklaan name was maintained.
 Unilever sold the brands Mazola, Argo & Kingsfords, Karo, Golden Griddle, and Henri's, along with several of its Canadian brands, to ACH Food Companies, an American subsidiary of Associated British Foods.

-In 2004, Unilever Bangladesh, which was established in 1964 changed its former name Lever Brothers Bangladesh Ltd to its present name in December 2004, is owned 60.4% by Unilever and 39.6% by the Government of Bangladesh.
+In 2004, Unilever Bangladesh, established in 1964, changed its former name Lever Brothers Bangladesh Ltd to its present name in December.
+It is owned 60.4% by Unilever and 39.6% by the Government of Bangladesh.

 In 2007, Unilever partnered with Rainforest Alliance to sustainably source all its tea.

 In 2009, Unilever agreed to acquire the personal care business of Sara Lee Corporation, including brands such as Radox, Badedas and Duschdas.
 The Sara Lee acquisition was completed on 6 December 2010.

 In 2010, Unilever acquired the Diplom-Is in Denmark, Unilever announced that it had entered into a definitive agreement to sell its consumer tomato products business in Brazil to Cargill, purchased Alberto-Culver, a maker of personal care and household products including Simple, VO5, Nexxus, TRESemmé, and Mrs. Dash, for US$3.7 billion. acquired EVGA's ice cream brands, which included Scandal, Variete and Karabola, and its distribution network in Greece, for an undisclosed amount.